Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Implementation

 \section{Implementation}

 We build \tool from scratch, totaling 17k lines of Rust code.
 Specifically, we spend 4.1k lines to support forking a specific on-chain checkpoint to enable fast and local on-chain data access.
 With this support, \tool can initialize the object pool with on-chain objects.
-The type graph building, graph tracing, and transaction generation and mutation take 3.7k lines, while the concolic mutation takes 2k lines.
+The \wanxu{dependency graph} building, graph tracing, and transaction generation and mutation take 3.7k lines, while the concolic execution takes 2k lines.

-\para{Oracle.} In order to detect bugs in Move smart contracts, we need oracles to decide if each transaction is executed correctly.
-Unfortunately, designing an automated and general oracle for fuzzing smart contracts has been a long-standing and unsolved problem~\cite{defiranger}.
-The main reason is that oracles often depend on the business model or semantics of the target smart contract.
-One can think of it as detecting functional bugs in general software, which remains unsolved for decades.
-Therefore, following the similar practice in previous smart contract fuzzers like Foundry\cite{foundry} and Echidna\cite{echidna}, \tool provides complementary Move libraries to enable users to implement custom oracles in pure Move language by emitting specific events when invariants are violated.
+\para{Oracle.} To detect bugs in Move smart contracts, we require oracles to determine whether each transaction is executed correctly.
+Unfortunately, designing an automated, general-purpose oracle for fuzzing smart contracts remains a long-standing open problem~\cite{defiranger}.
+The primary reason is that oracles often depend on the target smart contract's business model or semantics.
+One can think of it as detecting functional bugs in general software, which has remained unsolved for decades.
+Therefore, following a similar practice in previous smart contract fuzzers like Foundry\cite{foundry} and Echidna\cite{echidna}, \tool provides complementary Move libraries to enable users to implement custom oracles in pure Move language by emitting specific events when invariants are violated.
 We will introduce more details in the evaluation in Section~\ref{sec:eval}.

 A recent empirical study~\cite{movescan} defines some common oracles for Move smart contracts.
 These oracles are mostly for checking mild issues in a smart contract, such as \emph{unnecessary type conversion}, which may waste some gas.
-We implement all five oracles from \cite{movescan} that can be used during fuzzing in \tool.
-Additionally, we implement a new general oracle ``\emph{earning profits}'' for detecting no-cost earnings.
-Below is a list of the details about these oracles.
+We implement and refine all five oracles from \cite{movescan} that can be used during fuzzing in \tool.
+Additionally, we implement a new general oracle ``\emph{earning profits}'' for detecting arbitrary earnings.
+Below is a list of the details about these oracles. \wanxu{Although we implement these predefined oracles, oracle design is orthogonal to the core contribution of this paper.} \wanxu{They are the default checks when users do not provide protocol-specific invariants, and they mainly demonstrate that the transaction-generation engine can drive both generic and custom bug detectors.}